MrT3313/GameOfLife/README.md

 ## Steps
 1. Build empty Grid
 2. Set Initial State
     A - Random => Loop through all cells and randomly fill with `0` or `1`
-    B - Pre Defined => Developer created or community built initial configurations
-    C - User Created => starting with all `0's` a user can click to change a cell state before starting the simulation
+    B - User Created => starting with all `0's` a user can click to change a cell state before starting the simulation
 3. Render Initial State (Generation: 0)
 4. Run Simulation
     `A` - Update application `running` state